Ron Sexsmith: Career

-Collaborations and covers
+In February 2024, Sexsmith staged a retrospective concert at Toronto's Massey Hall, his fifth performance at the venue.

-Sexsmith has collaborated with many artists.
+Sexsmith has collaborated with many artists throughout his career.
 In 2002, he sang a duet with Coldplay's Chris Martin in the song "Gold in Them Hills", which appeared as a bonus track on the album Cobblestone Runway.
-Sexsmith sang on "An Elephant Insect", which appears on the 2003 Shonen Knife album Heavy Songs.
+He also sang on "An Elephant Insect", which appears on the 2003 Shonen Knife album, Heavy Songs.
 In 2005, he released a collection of songs recorded with drummer Don Kerr during the production of Retriever, called Destination Unknown.
 Also in 2005, Sexsmith sang on the track "Song No. 6" by Norwegian singer-songwriter Ane Brun, which appeared on her album A Temporary Dive and again on her Duets album later the same year.
 In 2006, he performed a duet of "So Long Marianne" with Leonard Cohen in Yorkville, Toronto.
-In 2014, he wrote and sang a duet together with Dutch singer-songwriter Marike Jager, the song "Don't you", featured on her album The Silent Song.
+In 2014, he wrote and sang a duet together with Dutch singer-songwriter Marike Jager, titled "Don't you", featured on her album The Silent Song.

-Sexsmith's songs have been performed and recorded by a number of well-known musicians, including Elvis Costello, Feist, Rod Stewart, and Emmylou Harris His song "Secret Heart" has been covered by Rod Stewart, Feist, and Nick Lowe.
-Sexsmith co-wrote "Brandy Alexander" with Feist—versions appear on Sexsmith's Exit Strategy of the Soul and on Feist's album The Reminder.
-A version of Sexsmith's "Whatever It Takes" appeared on Michael Bublé's 2009 album Crazy Love.
+Sexsmith's songs have been performed and recorded by a number of well-known musicians, including Elvis Costello, Feist, Rod Stewart, Emmylou Harris, and Nick Lowe.
+Sexsmith co-wrote "Brandy Alexander" with Feist—versions appear on his Exit Strategy of the Soul and on Feist's album The Reminder.
+A version of Sexsmith's "Whatever It Takes" appeared on Michael Bublé's 2009 album, Crazy Love.

 In 2004, fellow Canadian singer-songwriter k.d. lang covered Sexsmith's song "Fallen" on her album Hymns of the 49th Parallel.

 In 2010, Sexsmith appeared on "Liberace", a track off the album Vaudeville by Canadian rapper D-Sisive.
-In 2012 his song "Gold in them Hills" was included on Katie Melua's album Secret Symphony, and "Right About Now" was covered by Mari Wilson on the album "Cover Stories".
+In 2012, his song "Gold in them Hills" was included on Katie Melua's album Secret Symphony, and "Right About Now" was covered by Mari Wilson on the album Cover Stories.

 In 2012, Sexsmith appeared on Lowe Country: The Songs of Nick Lowe, a Nick Lowe tribute album, where he covered Lowe's 1994 song "Where's My Everything?"

-Sexsmith sang the lead vocals on a song from Ryan Granville-Martin's 2013 album, Mouthparts and Wings, which features a different vocalist on each song.
+Sexsmith sang the lead vocals on a song from Ryan Granville-Martin's 2013 album, Mouthparts and Wings, which features a different vocalist on each track.

-Sexsmith was featured on vocals on the Mel Parsons song "Don't Wait" from her 2015 album Drylands.
+Sexsmith was featured on vocals on the Mel Parsons song "Don't Wait", from her 2015 album, Drylands.

+In 2023, Sexsmith appeared on the track "Granddad's Song" by Swedish singer-songwriter Peter Morén's (Peter Bjorn and John) project SunYears, featured on the debut album, Come Fetch My Soul!